-- 113. The Defendant Retailers' supply of the Fake Glucosamine Sulfate Supplements to the Plaintiff and Class Members for purposes that were primarily personal, family or household were "consumer transactions" within the meaning of s.
-1 of the BPCPA. - 114.
-The Defendant Retailers' action of selling the Fake Glucosamine Sulfate Supplements with the false or misleading representations on the label that the supplements contained glucosamine sulfate is a "deceptive act or practice" within the meaning of s.
-4 of the BPCPA. - 115.
-The Plaintiff and the Class Members are entitled, under s.
+The Defendants are suppliers, and the Defendants' solicitation, offer, advertisement, promotion and supply of the Fake Glucosamine Sulfate Supplements to the Plaintiffs and Class Members for purposes that were primarily personal, family or household were "consumer transactions" within the meaning of s.
+1 of the BPCPA.

+113.115.
+The Defendants' actions of manufacturing, advertising, offering and selling the Fake Glucosamine Sulfate Supplements with the false or misleading representations on the label that the supplements contained glucosamine sulfate is a "deceptive act or practice" within the meaning of s.
+4 of the BPCPA.

+The PlaintiffPlaintiffs and the Class Members are entitled, under s.
 172 of the BPCPA, to the restoration of the purchase price acquired from them in violation of the BPCPA, or, alternatively, to damages under s.
 171 for the losses they suffered.